Are you a serial houseplant killer? I can help you!!

 If growing your plant in soil, make sure it’s kept slightly damp.
 Don’t let the soil get too dry, and don’t overwater since that can lead to root rot.
 Bamboo does not need much water to survive, but it can be grown in water as well.
 If you choose to grow your bamboo in water, make sure the roots always stay covered with water.
 Replenish your lucky bamboo with fresh water every seven to ten days to keep it happy and healthy.

 I love the Spider Plant (Chlorophytum comosum).
-This plant is known for how hardy it is with nearly zero sunlight.
+This plant is known for how hardy it is in low-light.
 It can survive for years in indirect light and even live prosperously if it’s been lacking water for a while.
 In fact, during the winter months, it needs very little water at all.
 This houseplant will thrive in fluorescent lighting as well.

 The spider plant will produce tiny white flowers when thriving and offshoots that look like baby spiders.
 You can repot the offshoots and give them to your friends and family!